Message from the Director

 - In case of refunds, these will be handled according to AUC’s Travel Policy.

-- Participants are required to follow the program of the trip (including attendance at both the opening and closing ceremony of the tournament, supporting all AUC teams at the various matches).
+- Participants are required to follow the program of the trip (including attendance at both the opening and closing ceremony of the tournament, and supporting all AUC teams at the various matches).

 Social Media Regulations